AristotleRazak/s-processor-school-management-system/usage_guide.md

+---

-How to change music
+## How to change music
-THIS OPTION DOES NOT WORK IN THE PROGRAM
+1. Right-click on the 'Home' dashboard.
+2. Click on 'Change sound'

 How to check student information per class